 Elon has always liked computers, business, and money.

-As a child he taught himself to code and created a game called Blastar.
-When he was 12 years old he sold it to PC and Office Technology Magazine for $500.
+As a child, he taught himself to code and created a game called Blastar.
+When he was 12 years old, he sold it to PC and Office Technology Magazine for $500.

 2. Elon Musk had a lonely childhood

 Elon grew up in a big, comfortable house in Pretoria, South Africa.
-But, according to Elon, the house was always empty.
+But, according to him, the house was always empty.
 Even the housekeeper was too busy doing her chores to look after him.

 So young Elon spent his days reading or doing unsupervised experiments in the backyard, like making explosives.
-Elon considers it is a miracle that he still has all his fingers.
+Elon considers it a miracle that he still has all his fingers.